greguezono/claude-config/commands/implement_plan.md

 # Implement Plan

 You are tasked with implementing an approved technical plan created by Claude Code's plan mode.
+Ask the user for clarifying questions if hard stuck.

 ## Workflow